OpenSimulationInterface/open-simulation-interface/doc/interfaceconventions.rst

 Field Numbering
 ----------------

 Fields should be numbered consecutively starting from 1 on first definition.
 During maintenance, the rules of backward/forward-compatibility require that fields are never renumbered, and field numbers never re-used unless a major release is performed.

-All field numbers of 10000 and above are reserved for user-defined extensions, and will thus never be used by OSI message fields.
+All field numbers of 10000 and above are reserved for user-defined extensions and will thus never be used by OSI message fields.

 Enum Naming
 ------------